> Frequently Asked Questions

 Absolutely.
 You control your data and can modify or delete any information anytime via your account settings to maintain your privacy and security.

-We only access the localization-related files in the repositories you authorize via the GitHub app, such as `.xcloc`, `.xcstrings`, `.xliff`, and Android XML files.
+We only access the localization-related files in the repositories you authorize, such as .xcstrings, Android strings.xml, and supported app-update files.
 Access is granted using secure, limited-scope tokens.
 All data is encrypted in transit and at rest.
-You can revoke access at any time from your GitHub settings.
+You can revoke access at any time from your source control provider settings.

 Yes, it's optimized for Apple platforms like iOS and macOS, integrating tightly with Xcode and supporting Android app localization via Android XML.
 It supports developers working with Swift, Objective-C, Kotlin, and Java.